digideskio/kubernetes/docs/proposals/component-registration.md

     - Includes both Ready & NotReady endpoints
     - Supports multiple and future conditions (in an extensible Conditions array)
 2. Add a new field ServiceSpec.TargetSelector that selects a subset of ExternalServiceTargets
-  - Analogous to the ServiceSpec.Selector-Pod relationship
+  - Analogous to the ServiceSpec.Selector-to-Pod relationship
 3. Add a new ExternalServiceTarget Controller that handles probing ExternalServiceTargets
   - Probe results update ExternalServiceTarget.Status.Conditions
 4. Modify Endpoints Controller to manage ExternalServiceTarget Endpoints